rbms-bsc/DCRMR/_pages/General-Rules/Language-and-script-of-the-description.md

 For additional guidance on transcribing characters that cannot be reproduced using the MARC-8 character set, see [LC-PCC PS 1.4](http://access.rdatoolkit.org/lcpschp1_lcps1-141.html){:target="_blank"}.

 <a name="0.3.1.3">0.3.1.3</a> Give interpolations into these elements in the language and script of the other information in the element, except for prescribed interpolations and other cases specified in these instructions (e.g., [2.21.335.2](/DCRMR/sor/Statement-of-responsibility-relating-to-title-proper/#2.21.335.2), [5.21.325.2](/DCRMR/ppdm/Place-of-publication/#5.21.325.2), [5.21.33.2](/DCRMR/ppdm/Place-of-publication/#5.21.33.2), [5.22.34.2](/DCRMR/ppdm/Name-of-publisher/#5.22.34.2)).
-If the other information in the element is romanized, give interpolations according to the same romanization.
+If the other information in the element is romanized, give interpolations according to the same romanization system.

-<a name="0.3.1.4">0.3.1.4</a> Give any other information (other than titles, citations, signatures, and quotations in notes) in the language and script of the cataloging agency.
+<a name="0.3.1.4">0.3.1.4</a> Give any other information (except titles, citations, signatures, and quotations in notes) in the language and script of the cataloging agency.

 ## 0.3.2 Romanization